My Recommendation: 3/10

 Taking Action - Elimination & Simplicity

-Taking Action and starting to do anything is overrated.
-Just jumping into anything halfhearted with an attitude of success is a blind spot.
-Planning, analyzing and waiting for an idea to form is essential.
+into anything halfhearted with an attitude of success is a blind spot.

-In the Getting Things Done manner just writing down ideas that bug us will make them prove themselves.
+In the Getting Things Done manner just writing down ideas that bug us

-The more those ideas wait, the more we can see if they still drive us with the same intensity in 1 month.
+The more those ideas wait, the more we can see if they still drive us

-Whenever I had a new idea and jumped at it directly I neglected my priorities and current projects.
-Often after a few days, I'd get bored and go back to my important projects.
++ Whenever I had a new idea and jumped at it directly I neglected my priorities and current projects.
+Often after a few days, I'd get bored and go back to my important projects. + However, with writing down and waiting for a specific time before acting I've noticed that most ideas come back with a small intensity. + This helps me eliminating clutter and saying no to new projects.

 At least until I’m ready for them.